perllb/ctg-containers/README.md

 - Singularity containers for ctg NGS data processing

 ### Containers
-- sc-rna-10x: For 10x single cell mRNA-seq.
+- [ sc-rna-10x ]: For 10x single cell mRNA-seq.
 Based on cellranger
-- ngs-tools: Misc tools for ngs data processing
+- [ ngs-tools ] : Misc tools for ngs data processing
 - More to come

 ### HOWTO: